GenesisFan64/Marsiano-MARS/README.md

 - (PWM) RV-backup: If Genesis' DMA takes too long to process (in the DMA BLAST list) it might play trash wave data.

 Planned:
-- Implement "Super" sprites for the psuedo-graphics modes that can use them.
 - Add map layout support on psd-Mode 2 (256-color scrolling background)

 LIST OF UNEMULATED 32X HARDWARE FEATURES, BUGS AND ERRORS: